-Virtual interviews provide a closer look into the candidate than a phone interview would.
-It is important to be prepared and planned on how to approach this type of interview as it is becoming the norm with many companies and interviewers.
+Virtual interviews provide a closer look into the candidate than over the phone.
+It is important to be prepared and plan on how to approach this type of meeting as it is becoming the norm with many companies.
 Below are some helpful tips on how to successfully approach a virtual interview.

-- Eliminate noises and distractions from the surrounding area that may interrupt the interview.
+- Eliminate noises and distractions from the surrounding area that may cause an interruption.

-- Dress professionally for the interview as you would if this were an in-person interview.
+- Dress professionally for the meeting as if you were an in-person.
 Make sure you are well groomed.
 The interviewer wants to see how you present yourself.

 - Plan out the drive to the site in advance.
 If you are local to the company, you may want to make the drive, in advance so that you know where you are going on the day of the interview.
 If you are traveling from out of town, make sure you get an understanding of the route in advance.

 - Be early!
 Make sure you arrive at least 15-20 minutes ahead of schedule.
-Plan on leaving for the interview earlier than you normally would in case you run into traffic or car trouble.
+Plan on leaving earlier than you normally would in case you run into traffic or car trouble.

-- Dress professionally for the interview and make sure you are well groomed.
+- Dress professionally and make sure you are well groomed.
 The interviewer wants to see how you present yourself.

 General Interview Tips: